gatling/gatling/src/sphinx/session/expression_el.rst

 .. warning::
   This Expression Language only works on String values being passed to Gatling DSL methods.
-  Such Strings are parsed only once, when the Gatling simulation is being instanciated.
+  Such Strings are parsed only once, when the Gatling simulation is being instantiated.

   For example ``queryParam("latitude", session => "${latitude}")`` wouldn't work because the parameter is not a String, but a function that returns a String.